 Agency & Program Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommendations for Fiscal Year 24/25 CRESTSprograms, LLC Emancipatory Training and Research Emancipatory Research Training was provided to CSC staff and providers to support the HEAL Program evaluation.
 An Emancipatory Action Research Project was not conducted this year due to start-up challenges which resulted in delays in full implementation of the HEAL programs CRESTSprogram, LLC is the Emancipatory Research (ER) consultant increasing the knowledge and skill level of CSC staff and HEAL Trauma providers in the Emancipatory Research methodology.
 During FY 23/24 the consultant is implementing the three-hour Definitions training, eight-unit Emancipatory Evaluation & Research Training (EERT), and Translational training.
 CRESTSprogram is being deferred to allow time to implement services and provide preliminary findings on knowledge and skill improvements.
-Current Budget \$54,250 Comments Renewal is Recommended Adjustments \$0 (s): Defer contract contingent upon of minary findings.
-Total \$54,250 renewal
+Current Budget \$54,250 Comment(Recommended Adjustments \$0 (s): Defer contract of the contingent upon of the contingent up Total \$54,250 renewal indings on knowledge and skill improvements.